jaredly/jerd/docs/Roadmap.md

 - [x] type variables in type declarations
 - [x] effect handler return value fix
 - [ ] verify that nested effects work
+- [ ] implement all the examples from the eff paper
 - [ ] effect variables, cmon
 - [ ] records
   - [ ] basic